bplantico/PigeonMessenger/Readme.md

 Fork and/or clone this repository to your local machine.

 Open PigeonMessenger.sln in Visual Studio (or IDE/code editor of your choice that supports running C#/.NET Core code).
 The Target Framework used is .Net Core 3.1 (Microsoft.NETCore.App).
+More information on getting your environment set up to run AzureFunctions locally can be found in Microsoft's documentation, for example here's how to run AzureFunctions using Visual Studio Code: https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp#run-the-function-locally

 Please message bplantico@gmail.com for credentials to connect to the Snowflake DB.